My IBM Log in Subscribe

 The healthcare industry is using intelligent automation with NLP to provide a consistent approach to data analysis, diagnosis and treatment.
 The use of chatbots in remote healthcare appointments requires less human intervention and often a shorter time to diagnosis.

-On-site, ML can be used in radiology imaging, with AI-enabled computer vision often used to analyze mammograms and for early lung cancer screening.
+Onsite, ML can be used in radiology imaging, with AI-enabled computer vision that is often used to analyze mammograms and for early lung cancer screening.
 ML can also be trained to create treatment plans, classify tumors, find bone fractures and detect neurological disorders.

 In genetic research, gene modification and genome sequencing, ML is used to identify how genes impact health.
-ML can identify genetic markers and genes that will or will not respond to a specific treatment or drug and may cause significant side effects in certain people.
+ML can identify genetic markers and genes that might respond to a specific treatment or drug and could cause significant side effects in certain people.

 Insurance